 Physically, a photon of light, or electromagnetic radiation, consists of a transverse electrical wave, propagating at a right angle to a magnetic wave, which is of equal amplitude, but out of phase by half a wavelength.
 In this way, the electromagnetic wave travels through space as the electric wave induces the perpendicular magnetic wave, and vice versa, transferring energy between the two waves, with each wave cycle.
 This allows the photon, to propagate through a vacuum without any transmission medium, such as is needed for sound (air) or water waves (water), for example.

-In a vacuum, light always travel along straight lines, at precisely the same speed, which is approximately 300 million metres per second (3 x 108 ms-1).
+In a vacuum (and in the absence of a gravitational field), light always travels along straight lines, at precisely the same speed – approximately 300 million metres per second (3 x 108 ms-1).
 Mathematically, the speed of light is often represented by a lower-case ‘c’, as in Albert Einstein’s famous equation E = mc2.
 Einstein’s Special Theory of Relativity is based on the concept that no object with mass can travel faster than the speed of light.

 If we can see an object, it is either because it is a source of light, or because it is being illuminated by a light source, and some of the photons that are striking it are being reflected or scattered from its surfaces in the right direction for them to enter our eyes.